ibrahimssmalik/node-mysql-app/README.md

 ## Version Information

-April 2024 - Final version of the web app.
+April 2024 - Final version of web app.

 ## How to Run the Program